-While the state directly and indirectly sets more than half of the price, it only receives revenues from the two taxes and the concession levy.
-The other levies go to grid operators, renewable power producers and some conventional power generators.
+Commercial customers are exempt from certain components of the power price and some levies vary according to the consumer's location.
+While the state directly or indirectly sets more than half of the price, it receives revenues from the two taxes and the concession levy only.
+The other levies go to grid operators, renewable power producers, and conventional electricity producers.

 Grid charges (24%)

-Renewable energy surcharge (22.1 %)
+Renewable energy surcharge (20%)

-Electricity tax (7.1 %)
+Electricity tax (6%)

-Concession levy (5.8 %)
+Concession levy (5%)

-Surcharge for combined heat and power plants (1.5 %)
+Surcharge for combined heat and power plants (0.08%)